-In today’s digital era, online shopping if getting tremendous progress.
-All business persons want to study what their clients say about their products.
-Different star-ratings and reviews are accessories of products that describes customers’ engagement.
+In today’s digital era, online shopping is making tremendous progress.
+All business people want to study what their clients say about their products.
+Different star ratings and reviews are accessories that describe customers’ engagement.
 The procedure of analyzing customer feelings is known as Sentiment Analysis.

-In this blog, we have done Sentiment Analysis on Amazon’s Jewelry Dataset.
+In this blog, we have done a sentiment analysis of Amazon’s jewelry dataset.

 We need to import the necessary packages: